 Since writing this article Audison have released a simple solution to remove the ASD from BMWs.
 This means that the struggle written about in this blog is no longer an issue.

 This car doesn't sound like an OEM upgrade, it sounds far better than that.
 Whilst we do have a level of expectation when it comes to monetary value over sound, this set up has exceeded that by some margin.
 I'm particularly impressed with the midrange/tweeter definition and the de-equalisation process.
 We don't often use de-equalisation, however, in this platform it really works and has opened up the entire top end of the system.

 This car was compared live-time to a standard spec'd Harman / Kardon system in which it won hands down at every point.

 A few stand out points for us are:

 - Midbass/midrange/tweeter integration is the best we've heard at this price point

 So, we're a fan.
-It's made its way into our stock room on our " BMW Sound Upgrades" shelf.
-There are so many of these kits available, all with their own fans so this is simply our ramblings and findings with this particular set up.
+It's made its way into our stock room on our " BMW Speaker Upgrades" shelf.
+There are so many of these kits available, all with their own fans, so this is simply our findings with this particular set up.